 Better yet, 88% of Readers reported that they were getting better at reading than before they were in RBBB and 87% of Leaders reported that they have what it takes to be a good leader after participating in RBBB.

 In order to ensure the health and safety of our students and staff, Read Better Be Better has transitioned our programming to an at-home format.
-Read Better Be Better At Home is now available free to any family in Arizona.
-Visit the Our Program page to learn more.
-Additionally, our offices are closed and all work is being conducted from home.
+Read Better Be Better At Home is now available free to any family in Arizona, visit the At Home Program page to learn more.
+Additionally, our offices are closed to all outside guests and work is being conducted through a mixture of at-home and in-office hours, with safety protocols and procedures in place.
 If you have questions or concerns please contact firstname.lastname@example.org.